"Deliver software frequently..." -- The Agile Manifesto

 - Small batches are more satisfying to the developers, because they get to see their software being used soon after they write it.

 In older models of software development, it was thought that rapid delivery of software to users meant buggy systems that crashed a lot.
+But studies have repeatedly shown that small, frequent releases mean more reliable software.
+[INSERT STUDY HERE.]

 To complete this section, please read Iterative and incremental development